Mobile design mode

 Now the opacity has been reduced on the desktop-optimized content.

-Keep in mind that, when hidden content is selected in the design mode that it is hidden from, you can only make changes to it in the editor sidebar.
-If the hidden content is text-based, for example, you'll need to switch to the design mode where it is always visible to update the content.
+When you select content hidden in your design mode, you can only change it in the sidebar.
+For example, if the hidden content is text-based, you won't be able to make changes.
+You'll need to switch to the design mode where it is always visible to update the content.
 However, you can alter the settings for the content block from any view.

 Note that this behavior only occurs when visibility mode is enabled.
-If you'd prefer to see only the version of the content that is appropriate for your design mode, you can turn off visibility mode.
+If you'd prefer to see only the version of content intended for your design mode, you can turn off visibility.